Frequently Asked Questions

 How do I know if a course taken at another university/college is equivalent to the pre-requisite courses at MUN?

-If you haven’t submitted an application for admission but want to know if the courses taken are equivalent, contact the University Registrar at firstname.lastname@example.org.
-Make sure to provide the course description and outline for the course you think is equivalent to the MUN course.
+If you want to know if the courses taken are equivalent, contact the University Registrar at firstname.lastname@example.org.
+Make sure to provide the full course description and course outline for the course you think is equivalent to the MUN course.

 Is there a minimum grade requirement for the pre-admission courses?

-A passing grade (i.e. 50%) is required for all pre-admission courses but applicants should recognize that it is important to have a strong background in sciences to be successful.
+A passing grade (i.e. 50%) is required for all pre-admission courses but it is very important to have a strong background in all these courses to be successful.

 Which courses can I do before getting into the Pharmacy Program that can be used later for credit if I do get admitted to the program?